GSS-Cogs/csvw-example/index.md

 - The schema references 1 or more `tables` as an array of type `table`.
 - Each `table` has a `tableSchema`
-- Each `tableSchema` has `columns` as an array of `columns`
+- Each `tableSchema` has `columns` as an array of `column`
 - Each `column` is represented by a hashmap of one or more fields (themselves defined classes used to describe the properties of individual columns), eg `titles`, `required`, `name` etc

+It's important to understand a rule of csvw here - all fields in a csvw json file should be one of:

+- a plain field defined within the csvw vocabulary (this examples)
+- a prefixed field referencing one of the included supplementary vocabularies (as described for maturity level 1).

-The following is a snipped from a csvw file that includes a table schema.
+The following is a snippet that uses the former to describe a table schema.

 ```json
 "tableSchema": {